Predictive Analytics (2026): Turn Data Into Decisions (Not Dashboards)

 Anomaly Detection: Catching Problems Early

-One of the most valuable applications of predictive analytics is anomaly detection, automatically identifying when something is outside normal patterns.
-This is useful across many use cases:
+One of the most valuable applications of predictive analytics is anomaly detection: automatically identifying when something falls outside normal patterns.
+It pays off across many use cases:

 Financial anomalies: Detecting fraudulent transactions, unusual expense patterns, revenue discrepancies that might indicate billing errors.